Associative subalgebras of low-dimensional Majorana algebras: The Norton-Sakuma Algebras

-\begin{lemma} The Norton-Sakuma algebra of type $4B$ has exactly $9$ maximal associative subalgebras; $4$ of these subalgebras are trivial associative while $5$ are three-dimensional. \end{lemma} \begin{proof} The $4$ trivial maximal associative subalgebras are the ones in the orbit $[V_{y_{4B}}]$.
-If $U^{(1)}_{4B}$ and $U^{(2)}_{4B}$ are the subalgebras of Lemma \ref{max4B}, the orbits $[U^{(1)}_{4B}]$ and $[U^{(2)}_{4B}]$ contain $4$ and $1$ maximal associative subalgebras respectively.
-We will show that there are no more maximal associative subalgebras.
-By Lemma \ref{most4B}, there are no four-dimensional associative subalgebras of $V_{4B}$.
-Let $N_x$ be the number of associative algebras in $[U^{(1)}_{4B}] \cup [U^{(2)}_{4B}]$ where the idempotent $x \in V$ is contained.
-The following table gives the values of $d(x)$ and $N_x$ for the orbit representatives of idempotents of $V_{4B}$ with $d(x) \geq 2$:
+\begin{lemma} The Norton-Sakuma algebra of type $4B$ contains exactly $9$ maximal associative subalgebras; $4$ of these subalgebras are trivial associative while $5$ are three-dimensional. \end{lemma} \begin{proof} The $4$ trivial maximal associative subalgebras are contained in the orbit $[V_{y_{4B}}]$.
+With the notation of Lemma \ref{max4B}, the orbits $[U^{(1)}_{4B}]$ and $[U^{(2)}_{4B}]$ contain $4$ and $1$ maximal associative subalgebras, respectively.
+We shall show that there are no more maximal associative subalgebras.
+Let $x \in V_{4B}$ be an indecomposable idempotent with $d_0(x) \geq 2$.
+Let $N_x$ be the number of algebras in $[U^{(1)}_{4B}] \cup [U^{(2)}_{4B}]$ containing $x$.
+Table \ref{comp} gives the values of $d_0(x)$ and $N_x$ for the orbit representatives of idempotents $x$ with $d_0(x) \geq 2$.